Aigrefin/belt_repository/belt_content/talents.md

 Le talent de Stabilité améliore les capacités de l’adepte à rester debout après un coup violent.
 L’adepte peut utiliser son niveau de Stabilité à la place de son niveau de Force quand il doit faire un test d’équilibre après avoir subi une blessure grave.

+## Steel Though

+The adept resists magical abilities that target his Spell Defense.
+Any time he is targeted by such an ability, the adept may make a Steel Thought Test against his opponent’s Test Result.
+If successful, he forges his thoughts into more resilient patterns, pre- venting the ability from affecting him.
+This talent works similarly to the Avoid Blow talent, but is only effective against magical abili- ties, such as talents, spells, and creature powers.
+The adept can use thistalentanumberoftimesequaltohisSteelThoughtRankeach round, but only once against each such effect directed at him.

 ## Survie

 **Niveau** : Rang + Perception